chadalderson/ss-retail-geocoder/readme.md

 # Shotgun Spread Geocoder App

 ## Description:
 The Shotgun Spread Geocoder App (built on Streamlit) allows users to upload a JSON file containing store location data.
-The app automatically retrieves details for each store, including latitude, longitude, website, and other relevant information, using the Google Maps API.
-The app outputs an updated JSON file for download.

 The outputted file is compatible with [jQuery-Store-Locator-Plugin](https://github.com/bjorn2404/jQuery-Store-Locator-Plugin)'s expected input.
 Upload a JSON file with store location data, and the app will automatically retrieve each store’s address details, including latitude, longitude, website, and other relevant information.
 It then generates a downloadable updated_locations.json file with the enhanced data for easy use.

 ## Features
 Upload a JSON file with store location data.